The 10 Steps to Life Changing Wealth.

 The 10 Steps to Wealth

-There’s no easier free money than your employer retirement account match.
-Not everyone gets a match, but if you do, take advantage of it before doing anything else, even before paying down credit card debt.
-Similarly, if your employer has a discounted stock purchase plan, take advantage of it in this step.
+Not all jobs offer a match, but if yours does, take advantage of it before anything else, even before paying down credit card debt.

 What if I don’t know what to invest in?